simionAndrei/MScThesis/README.md

 ### Fine-tuning
 * `fine_tune.py`

+For running the scripts from `videoMOCO_scripts` folder, make sure to either copy the `data` folder inside the `videoMOCO_scripts` folder or change the data folder path from the config.txt to point to the `data` folder from the root.

 ## Acknowledgements :wave:
 * Part of this code is inspired by [Hara et al. 3D Resnets repo](https://github.com/kenshohara/3D-ResNets-PyTorch).